paradoxical-dev/learning-path/README.md

 These are the resources I am currently studying off of, from which I can provide an accurate resource, active link, price, etc.

+I've also included preinstalled archives of these resources within the [courses](courses/) and [books](books/) directories.

+> [!WARNING]
+> If these directories become too bloated they will be removed in the future.
+> However, the resource list shown below will remain and be updated as new resources are added.

 ## Year 1

 ### Semester 1